Rush505/valhardmode/README.md

 ### Items
 * Increases max stack size of stackable items
 * Prevents most non-equippable/consumable items from being teleported
-* Alters most crafting recipes
+* Increases material cost of most crafting recipes

 ### Random Events
-* Increases potential frequency and duration of random events
+* Increases potential frequency and chance of random events
 * Enables Skeleton & Troll events to happen at any time
 * Removes Surtling event
+* Adds 2 new random events

 ### Ships
+* Ships now have a max weight and will begin to sink if exceeded
 * Increases damage taken by ships from large waves
-* Ships now have a max weight and will begin to sink if exceeded
 * Increases the cargo size of Karve

 ### Player